seungu1108/fromage_fashion/LLaMA-Adapter_2/llama_adapter_v2_multimodal7b/README.md

 # Fashion focused image caption generation of LLaMA-Adapter-V2 Multi-modal
-* This project is to pre-process the dataset for Fromage multi-modal model.
-Since Fromage dataset should be the paired image-caption data formate, we use llama adpater version2 to add cations to the image dataset, which has only images themselves with no captions instead of making them by the human.
-LORA-BIAS-7B has been used as the pre-trained model data and we limited the token size as 26 to make the lenght of caption in one sentence and adapt it to Fromage perperly.
+* This project is to pre-process the dataset for the Fromage multi-modal model.
+Since the Fromage dataset should be in the paired image-caption data format, we use the Llama Adapter version 2 to add captions to the image dataset, which only contains images themselves with no captions, instead of creating them manually.
+LORA-BIAS-7B has been used as the pre-trained model data and we have limited the token size to 26 to ensure the length of the caption is a single sentence and adapt it properly to Fromage.

 ## News
 * [July 5, 2023] Release pre-traininig and fine-tuning codes.